Hey – so I’m going to cover some snowboarding terms definitions here. I will update the list as I think of more terms that need defining.

 >>Click here for more information on the different shapes and how they affect the way the board rides

 Side cut Radius: Picture a snowboard from a bird’s eye view.
 The board curves out from the waist towards the tip and tail.
-The angle of that curve is what is known as the side cut radius.
-See illustration below.
+That curve is what is known as the side cut radius.
+This is measured in meters and is the radius of an imaginary circle, if you were to keep the circle going around.
+More on sidecut radius here.

 Camber Profile: O.K. now let’s look at the board from side-on.
 The camber profile refers the curve that is created under the board.
 A convex shape (like an “n”) is known as camber and a concave shape (like a “U”) is known as rocker.
 There are quite a few different camber profiles some combining camber and rocker along different parts of the board.
 For example a hybrid camber might have camber between the bindings and then rocker from the bindings towards the tip and tail (illustrated below).
 There are numerous variations of this and numerous different possible camber profiles.